 Aaron was called to the Bar in 2002 and joined Landmark Chambers in 2006.
 He has an established specialist practice in all forms of Property Law, along with matters suitable for the Chancery Division such as Company Law and Insolvency.
 He is a member of the Attorney General’s ‘B’ Panel of Junior Counsel to the Crown (moving up to the ‘A’ panel on 1 September 2021), a qualified mediator, and has sat as a Deputy District Judge since 2010 (with special dispensation to hear insolvency and chancery cases).
 He is the current consultant editor to Halsbury’s Laws: Landlord and Tenant volumes.

-Aaron has been recommended in Chambers & Partners as a leading junior in Real Estate Litigation for some years now, with the 2016 edition recording client comments that “He is very bright and knowledgeable and doesn’t go down without a fight.”, and “He deals with things in a clear, concise and logical way.”.
-He is also consistently recommended by Legal 500 as a leading junior in Property Litigation, with the 2016 edition reporting he “Operates in a sensible and pragmatic manner with advice tailored to the value of cases and their prospects.”
+Aaron has been recommended in Chambers & Partners as a leading junior in Real Estate Litigation for some years now, and is also consistently recommended by Legal 500 as a leading junior in Property Litigation.

 He regularly advises on both commercial and residential landlord and tenant points.
 In his commercial landlord and tenant practice, he deals with all issues of forfeiture and possession, 1954 Act renewal of tenancies, dilapidations and compensation for improvements, and rent reviews and service charge provisions, for both landlords and tenants.
 He has also advised in cases involving agricultural land and is expanding this area of his practice.